jenn-db/Python-Mini-Projects/README.md

 Skills used: matplotlib, pandas, numpy, seaborn, webscraping

-## Project 1 - Python correlation matrix and plot
+## Project 1 - Python Scatterplot and Correlation Matrix

 I used libraries like Seaborn and Matplotlib to showcase the relationship between sales, profit, and discount.
 By analyzing this plot, we can see whether discounts positively or negatively impact the company's profitability, and we can identify any trends or patterns that may exist in the data.